Vigoleno Castle Wheelchair Accessible Tours Castles Road Excursions

-The Vigoleno Castle accessible Italian tours wheelchair users excursions is located in the center of the medieval town of Vigoleno, on the spur of a hill in the municipality of Vernasca on the border between the provinces of Piacenza and Parma.
+The Vigoleno Castle wheelchair accessible tours is located in the center of the medieval town of Vigoleno, on the spur of a hill in the municipality of Vernasca on the border between the provinces of Piacenza and Parma.

 The area is of great naturalistic interest for the discovery of marine sediments and fossils dating to the tertiary and quaternary era, and for the Vigoleno grotte discovered during the second half of the 800’s a few metres north of the town.